LTS4/universal/python/README.md

 In particular, you should use the `universal_perturbation` function (see `universal_pert.py` for details), with the set of training images used to compute the perturbation, as well as the feedforward and gradient functions.

-For the time being, we recommend the usage of interactive sessions, as this pre-computing step is done only once per session.

 ## Reference
 [1] S. Moosavi-Dezfooli\*, A. Fawzi\*, O. Fawzi, P. Frossard:
 [*Universal adversarial perturbations*](http://arxiv.org/pdf/1610.08401), CVPR 2017.